Ashwakkattubadi/linear_regression/README.md

 A beginner-friendly Machine Learning project that predicts **medical insurance charges** using **Linear Regression** with Python and Scikit-learn.

+This repository contains **two implementations**:

+* **Basic Linear Regression** – A simple implementation using basic preprocessing.
+* **Feature Engineering + Linear Regression** – An improved version that applies feature engineering techniques before training the model.

-This project demonstrates the complete machine learning workflow—from loading and preprocessing data to training a regression model and evaluating its performance using **R² Score** and **Adjusted R² Score**.
+The project demonstrates the complete machine learning workflow, from data preprocessing to model evaluation using **R² Score** and **Adjusted R² Score**.

 ---

-## 📌 Project Overview
+# 📌 Project Overview

 Medical insurance costs depend on several factors such as: